 Dr. Timothy J. Sandoval joined the Brite Divinity School faculty in 2013 as Associate Professor in Hebrew Bible.
 In addition to his faculty role, Dr. Sandoval serves as Associate Dean of Academic Administration.
 Prior to joining Brite, Sandoval was on the faculty of Chicago Theological Seminary.
-In addition to his faculty appointment, he has served as interim academic dean and vice president for academic affairs, directed the seminary’s doctoral degree program and led its online and distance learning initiatives.
+In addition to his faculty appointment at CTS, he served as interim academic dean and vice president for academic affairs, directed the seminary’s doctoral degree program and led its online and distance learning initiatives

 In addition to his teaching and scholarly work related to Proverbs and the Bible’s wisdom literature, Sandoval’s work focuses on questions of ethics, justice and poverty in the biblical world and in modern society.
 He is also interested in how different communities, especially Latina/o communities, interpret the Bible.